 Preschool is all about becoming more familiar with the letters of the alphabet and the sounds they make.
-This theme is a perfect back-to-school spotlight using alphabet books and hands-on activities.
-A perfect reason to read Chicka, Chicka, Boom, Boom, sing alphabet songs, and do activities like practicing the letters of their name.
+A preschool alphabet theme is the perfect reason to read Chicka, Chicka, Boom, Boom, sing alphabet songs, and do activities like practicing the letters of their name.
 Don’t forget about the alphabet posters too!
 We also have them available with ASL signs.

 Preschool Teacher 101 has thought of everything so grab this amazing Chicka, Chicka, Boom, Boom lesson plan!

 When do bears wake up from hibernation?
 That’s a great question to talk about this month!

-One of our favorite bear activities is going on a bear hunt!
-We’re gonna catch a big one!
-Kids absolutely adore all things bears…teddy bears, the book Brown Bear, What Do You See?, and of course, all the themed bear activities that go along with a bear theme.
+Kids absolutely adore all things bears…teddy bears, the book Brown Bear, What Do You See?, and bear-themed activities!
 Bears are found everywhere, so you can use them to incorporate everything from geography to colors to counting, and learn some interesting bear facts along the way.
-Plus, it’s such a fun theme for back to school as you get students learning about each other and having fun throughout the day.
-Don’t forget a teddy bear picnic!
+One of our favorite activities is going on a bear hunt!

 Our clever friends at Preschool Teacher 101 have a super fun bear-themed lesson plan that’s sure to be a hit.